 - Surveys and tests of noise within a structure to determine “reasonable” noise environments.
 These can be used to determine human sound exposure and hearing protection requirements for humans in accordance with OSHA standards

 Atec incorporates acoustic consideration into the design of many of its products.
 For example:

-- Atec’s Phoenix Series Test cells underwent extensive design and testing review to ensure sound attenuation external to the facilities.
-The wall panels used in the engine room have been independently tested and certified to a Sound Transmission Class (STC) rating of 42
+- Atec’s Phoenix Series test cells underwent extensive design and testing review to ensure sound attenuation external to the facilities.
+The metal wall panels used around the engine room have been independently tested and certified to a Sound Transmission Class (STC) ratings of 42 and 54

 - Acoustic design and analysis of large commercial test cells to determine concrete composition and isolation/insulation for controlling sonic energy transmission, as well as required acoustic treatment inside the test cell, inlet, and exhaust